What is co-sourcing and how does it help?

 - End-to-end recruitment process

-External service providers can step in and help with these activities while in-house employees focus on employee engagement and other internal affairs.
+External service providers can assist with these activities, while in-house employees focus on employee engagement and other internal affairs.

 Back-office activities